Neuroblastoma

 Symptoms of neuroblastoma depend on where the tumor or tumors are.
 Most often, neuroblastoma tumors start in the nerves of the adrenal glands, which sit on top of the kidneys.
 But these tumors can start in any part of the body.
 The chest, neck, pelvis and spinal cord are other common places.

 These symptoms can be caused by neuroblastoma or other health problems.
-Check with a doctor if your child has:
+Check with a doctor about:

 If your child may have neuroblastoma, other tests will help tell the risk level and if it has spread.